Special Tribunal for Lebanon: Debate continues

 In reaction to attacks on the Tribunal, then-United Nations Secretary-General Ban Ki-moon called on political leaders in Lebanon not to interfere in the STL's affairs.
-However, he refused to discuss the status of the STL after Saad Hariri's acknowledgment of false witnesses.
+However, he refused to discuss the status of the STL after Saad Hariri's acknowledgement of false witnesses.
 He told the press that the STL had made progress, while saying the Tribunal was independent, and "should not be associated with any political statements," adding that the Tribunal was "not in danger."
 Citing the STL's "independence" and dismissing fears of violence, he said "I want to be perfectly clear.
 This tribunal... [has] a clear mandate from the Security Council to uncover the truth and end impunity.
 I urge all Lebanese and regional parties not to prejudge the outcome, nor to interfere in the tribunal's work. ...
 It will go on."